geonetwork/core-geonetwork/docs/manual/docs/user-guide/associating-resources/using-filestore.md

 ![](img/filestore.png)

 To upload a file, click the button and choose a file or drag&drop a file on the button.
-Files are stored in a folder in the data directory (see [customizing-data-directory](customizing-data-directory.md)).
+Files are stored in a folder in the data directory (see [Customizing the data directory](/install-guide/customizing-data-directory.md)).
 There is one folder per metadata containing:

 -   `public` folder with files accessible to all users
--   `private` folder with files accessible to identified user with download privilege (see [managing-privileges](managing-privileges.md))
+-   `private` folder with files accessible to identified user with download privilege (see [Managing privileges](/user-guide/publishing/managing-privileges.md))

 From the filestore: